 If you are lucky enough to have an assistant who can work with specific students or a consistent parent volunteer, you might use the Book Buddy model.
 I’ve had wonderful success using the book buddy system.
 Now you might have in mind pairing upper and lower elementary students for “book buddies”, but I’m referring to the University of Virginia model HERE.
 It is very similar to Reading Recovery if you’ve heard of it.
 The lesson format includes repeated reading of independent level books (10 minutes), word building (10 minutes), introducing a new book for reading together (10 minutes), and writing about reading (10 minutes).
 In the basket, you would include the following:

-✅ a graphic organizer or journal that the student uses to write about the story
+- graphic organizers or journal that the student uses to write about the story

 Teachers can modify this schedule to the level of the specific student.
 For example, an emergent reader basket might include work on alphabet letters and sounds activities, concept of word poetry, a decodable book, and a journal for writing about reading (or draw/label about reading).
 Imagine the growth your struggling student would experience with a double dip of one-on-one reading.

-Certainly, we all love extra help in the classroom, and I hope these tips help you make the most of the help you receive.
+Certainly, we all love having tutors helping in the classroom, and I hope these tips help you make the most of the intervention support you receive.
 I believe organization makes a HUGE difference in keeping everything flowing in the classroom.
 Check out this board for organizational hacks and tips:

-What organizational tips have worked for you?
+What organizational tips for tutoring have worked for you?
 Feel free to comment with anything you’ve found helpful in working with parent volunteers and paraprofessionals.